Tony Briffa JP – Director, Co-Executive Director

-A new board member, CeeCee is a founding member of the not-for-profit XXY Brain Trust, registered in the USA as Beyond XXY Inc., and the manager of an online community for XXY people.
-She is also currently helping to establish a new Australian organisation for parents, families and people with XXY.
+Appointed during 2014, Candice was previously a founding member of the not-for-profit XXY Brain Trust, registered in the USA as Beyond XXY Inc. She has also been the manager of an online community for XXY people.

 Alex David – Secretary

 Alex was born with an ambiguous sex and raised as female until age 18 at which time Alex was told of their intersex status and then realigned to male.
 Alex now identifies as gender non-binary.
 In recent years, Alex has gradually been getting more involved in activism for intersex people and LGBTIQA communities in general.
 Alex is also currently studying at the University of New England.
 Alex joined the board of OII Australia in July 2015.